manuelangladatort/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Auditory Perception and Cognition
 - Cultural Evolution
-- Empirical Aesthetics
+- Large-Scale Online Experiments
+- Music Perception and Cognition
 - Sonic Testing and Audiobranding

 # Education to show in About widget